simonspa/meta-caribou/README.md

 $ source oe-init-build-env
 ```

-Run the build from the `build/` directory using `bitbake` and the selected target, in this case a `caribou-image` distribution:
+Run the build from the `build/` directory using `bitbake` and the selected target, in this case a `caribou-image`:

 ```
 $ bitbake caribou-image